Search

 FIND India

-Elimination of tuberculosis
+Elimination of Tuberculosis

 India has the world’s highest burden of tuberculosis (TB).
-FIND has been working closely with the National TB Elimination Programme (NTEP) to advance diagnostic innovations and expand access to high-quality testing.
+Since its establishment, FIND India has been working closely with the National TB Elimination Programme (NTEP) to advance diagnostic innovations and expand access to high-quality testing.
+FIND’s strategy centres on leveraging cutting-edge molecular diagnostics, strengthening public and private healthcare systems, ensuring private healthcare providers have access to diagnostic tools like CBNAAT and Truenat, and improving access to TB preventive treatment for vulnerable populations.
+We are also tackling drug-resistant TB (DR-TB) through expanding drug-susceptibility testing (DST).

 Antimicrobial Resistance